rotanov/fefu-mmorpg-protocol/README.md

     maxHealth: <actor's maximum number of health points>
     mana: <actor's current number of mana points>
     maxMana: <actor's maximum number of mana points>
+    inventory: [<item's id>, ...]

+Under various circumstances `inventory` field MAY be present or not.
+However if given id is an id of a player corresponding to client issued an `Examine` request and this player's inventory is not empty the field `inventory` MUST always be present.

+If present, `inventory` is an array of item ids.

 If `type` is `monster` response MAY contain these fields:

     name: <name of a monster>
     mobType: <string describing the type of a monster>

+If `type` is `player` response MAY contain these fields:

+    slots: {"<slot name>": <item's id>, ...}
+    login: <player's login>

+Rules for presence of field `slots` are the same as for field `inventory`.
+If slot is empty it MAY be omitted.

+For possible slot names see [Slots](#slots)

+### Map Cell Examine

+#### Request

+(x, y) pair belongs to a cell.
+This cell is about to be examined.

+    action: examine
+    x: <x coordinate on map>
+    y: <y coordinate on map>

+#### Response

+Response JSON object MUST contain a single field `data` which is an array of objects each representing a result from single id version of Examine. data MUST contain information for all objects belonging to given cell.

+    data: [{<single-id-examine's result}]

+### Multiple id Examine

+The following is OPTIONAL.
+Examine request could be issued to examine multiple ids.
+In such case `id` field of request is an array of item's ids.
+Then response is an array of objects each containing fields from Examine response for single id. e.g.

+    ```json
+    "data":
+    [
+        {
+            "id": 42,
+            "type": "player",
+            "login": "John",
+            "x": 0,
+            "y": 100,
+            "result": "ok"
+        },
+        {
+            "id": 43,
+            "type": "player",
+            "login": "Snow",
+            "x": 1,
+            "y": 99,
+            "result": "ok"
+        },
+        {
+            "result": "badId"
+        }
+    ]
+    ```

 ## Get Dictionary